KQM-git/HSRNews/archive/484.md

 - There's a known issue on certain Samsung devices where the game may crash during the download or verification process.
 This problem will be fixed in future updates.
 If Trailblazers run into this issue, please go to the [Login menu] - [Settings] and change the [Display Mode] from [Compatible Mode] to [ Normal Mode] and restart the game to resolve the issue.

 ### Game Updates and Improvements Overview

+■2024/02/09

+- Fixes an issue that when leaving Robert's Synesthesia Dreamscape in the Adventure Mission "Cosmic Star," map abnormalities will lead to an inability to proceed with the mission.

 ■2024/02/08